sathvik-palley/datapuporg.github.io/src/content/blog/getting-started-guide.md

 Click the "New Connection" button and select your database type:

-- PostgreSQL
-- MySQL
-- SQLite
-- MariaDB
+- ClickHouse (currently supported)
+- More databases coming soon!

 ### Step 3: Enter Connection Details

-For this example, let's connect to a PostgreSQL database:
+For this example, let's connect to a ClickHouse database:

 ```
 Host: localhost
-Port: 5432
+Port: 8123
-Database: myapp_db
+Database: default
-Username: myuser
+Username: default
 Password: ********
 ```